scalar-labs/scalardb/docs/api-guide.md

 ```

 #### Use a default namespace for CRUD operations

 A default namespace for all the CRUD operations can be set with a property of the ScalarDB configuration.
-If you would like to use this setting with ScalarDB server, it needs to be set on the client-side configuration
+If you would like to use this setting with ScalarDB server, it needs to be set on the client-side configuration.

 ```properties
 scalar.db.default_namespace_name=<a_namespace_name>
 ```

-Any operation that does not specify a namespace will use the default namespace set in the configuration
+Any operation that does not specify a namespace will use the default namespace set in the configuration.

 ```java
 //This operation will target the default namespace Scan scanUsingDefaultNamespace =